 Perhaps the most obscure Dynamix game ever, Pete Rose Pennant Fever is a ground-breaking baseball simulation that sets the stage for the likes of EA’s Earl Weaver Baseball series.

-Endorsed by the Cincinnati Reds’ famous baseball player and manager Pete Rose, the innovations in Pete Rose Pennant Fever are numerous.
-Among other things, the game was the first baseball game to feature excellent digitized sounds from PC speaker (using a technique similar to Access’ “RealSound” technology).
-The graphics are also outstanding for its time, with very fluid player movements that push hardware limitations of that time (and remember, this was 1988).
-The game’s most important innovation is the career mode – baseball historians will recall that Pete Rose is the very FIRST baseball game to offer full-fledged career mode, and in so doing, deserve mention as one of the first baseball simulations for the PC.
-The graphics may look dated today, and the gameplay may lose some of its luster compared to the superior Earl Weaver Baseball 2, but make no mistake: Pete Rose Pennant Fever is one of the true pioneers in the genre that deserve to be forever played, and not forgotten.
-Two thumbs up, way up!
+Endorsed by the Cincinnati Reds’ famous player and manager Pete Rose, the innovations in Pete Rose Pennant Fever are numerous.
+Among other things, it was the first baseball game to feature excellent digitized sounds from the PC speakers (using a technique similar to Access’ “RealSound” technology).
+The graphics are also outstanding for its time, with very fluid player movements that pushed hardware limitations (remember, this was 1988).
+The game’s most important innovation is the career mode – baseball historians will recall that Pete Rose is the very FIRST baseball game to offer a full-fledged career mode, and in so doing, deservew mention as one of the first baseball simulations for the PC.
+The graphics may look dated today, and the gameplay may lose some of its luster compared to the superior Earl Weaver Baseball 2, but make no mistake: Pete Rose Pennant Fever is one of the true pioneers in the genre that deserve never to be forgotten.
+Two thumbs up, way up!Reviewed by: Underdogs